tolap22/otp4ssh/README.md

 Enable
 ------

+If no one-time password has been generated the ssh-otp skips asking for OTP.
-Generate one-time password secret for current user:
+If you generate a one-time password secret for current user with:

     ssh-otp setup